Motion to Regret

-Like the noble Baroness, Lady Jones, I find it very interesting to hear the fine words from last month of the Secretary of State for the Environment, Michael Gove, who said,
+Like the noble Baroness, Lady Jones, I find it very interesting to hear the fine words from last month of the Secretary of State for the Environment, Michael Gove, who said that,

 “we have an opportunity, outside the EU, to design potentially more effective, more rigorous and more responsive institutions, new means of holding individuals and organisations to account for environmental outcomes”.

 Frankly, in the light of this, those words ring pretty hollow.

 My Lords, I have the privilege of chairing your Lordships’ EU Sub-Committee on Energy and Environment.
 It is in that capacity that I make my comments.